 It really is quite astonishing just how many of these ruins lie about, being ruins.
 We stopped frequently to take pictures of yet another ancient relic of centuries gone by, sometimes to the consternation of state police who wanted to make sure that we hadn’t abandoned the van and headed off through the countryside with cameras and bunny ears and tea because we were, you know, like, in trouble or anything.

 Just what set of unfortunate circumstances might force someone to abandon a van armed only with these three aforementioned things is not entirely clear to your humble scribe.
 Still, it is gratifying to know that people were looking out for us.

 We still had some interesting random discoveries, and a few moments of stark terror, closing inexorably in on us, which I shall detail in later episodes of this chronicle.

 I have a small stuffed hedgehog that accompanies me almost everywhere I go.
-Her name is Lilith, and she was a gift from Eve.
+Her name is Lilith.
 Those of you who saw us on the European book tour likely recognize her.
 Lilith rode on the Adventure Van’s dashboard during The Faffing, and appeared quite unfazed by the whole experience.